wlpjames/Some_work/README.md

 # Some_work

-Some short example of some work that I have done
+Some short example of some work that I have done in C++.

 messages.h :: a template function to help comunicate between GUI components and DSP classes